-April 11, 2016 (updated 2018) Amphibians and the Nummo by Shannon Dorey
+April 11, 2016 (updated 2020) Amphibians and the Nummo by Shannon Dorey

-I believe they were associated with Sheela Na gig a figure, which has been found incorporated into old churches in medieval Ireland and England.
+I believe they were associated with Sheela Na gig, a figure which has been found incorporated into old churches in medieval Ireland and England.
 According to Marija Gimbutas, Sheela Na gig was none other than the ancient frog or toad goddess, the birth giver and regeneratrix inherited from the Neolithic.Day of the Fish p.
 44

 Although the Nummo were hermaphrodites, they were associated with the sacred feminine.
 It is because of this that they were demonized by later patriarchal cultures and turned into evil figures like the devil.
 The Dogon tell us that the Nummo were good, benevolent beings and responsible for life on the Earth and human civilization.

 When the French anthropologists, Marcel Griaule and Germaine Dieterlen, began recording the Dogon religion in the 1930s, the Dogon were one of the last people in Africa to come under French rule.
 Prior to that time, the isolated Dogon had maintained their own beliefs and religious practices.

 The main reason that this religion has survived with the Dogon people is that they were living on the Cliff of Bandiagara in Mali and were isolated from the rest of the world right up until the 1930s.

 The Dogon protected their religious beliefs from outside influence including fleeing their original homeland of Mandé, west of Bamako, in Mali, sometime between the tenth and thirteenth centuries because of their refusal to convert to Islam.
 Bamako was the site of the ancient Mandingo Empire of Keita, which dominated a great part of West Africa in the thirteenth century.
 Their refusal to convert to Islam indicates the Dogon people's strong desire to maintain their original belief system.Day of the Fish p.
 326